-- There was a wide household income distribution among Chinese Americans surveyed, with one-tenth in low income. - Nearly a quarter received some form of assistance, with public assistance being the most common form of assistance. - One in four Chinese Americans had at least one form of health disadvantage, including reporting either fair or poor physical or mental health, or having one or more type of disabilities.
-Health disadvantages were more prevalent among households with low incomes and those with limited English proficiency. - Nearly one in four Chinese Americans were at moderate or severe risk of mental illness based on self-reported psychological distress, including feelings of worthlessness, depression, hopelessness, restlessness, nervousness, or that everything was an effort.
-Nearly one in three reported low-to-moderate life satisfaction.

-• Nearly a quarter faced some form of medical disadvantage or economic hardship, including delayed medical care, difficulty paying for food or bills, or lack of health insurance coverage in the past 12 months.
+- There was a wide household income distribution among Chinese Americans surveyed, with one-tenth in low income. - Nearly a quarter received some form of assistance, with public assistance being the most common form of assistance. - One in four Chinese Americans reported at least one form of health disadvantage, including either fair or poor physical or mental health or one or more disabilities.
+Households with low incomes and those with limited English proficiency experienced a greater prevalence of health disadvantages. - Nearly one in four Chinese Americans were at moderate or severe risk of mental illness based on self-reported psychological distress, including feelings of worthlessness, depression, hopelessness, restlessness, nervousness, or that everything was an effort.
+Nearly one in three reported low-to-moderate life satisfaction. - Nearly a quarter faced some form of medical disadvantage or economic hardship, including delayed medical care, difficulty paying for food or bills, or lack of health insurance coverage in the past 12 months.